Brooklyn Immersionists: Brooklyn as a new avant-garde

-Less than a decade after the Sex Salon invited the public to "GET INVOLVED" in all capitals, and to "Bring your sensuous images, poems, sounds and self, not your speculation capital," the scene attracted an influx of other artists and extensive national and international media attention.
+The scene attracted an influx of other artists and extensive national and international media attention.
 All of the large immersive events and clubs near Williamsburg's waterfront – The Sex Salon, Cats Head I, Cats Head II, Flytrap, El Sensorium and Organism – were presented as the highlights of Williamsburg's "Golden Age" according to a chart released in 2000 by the artist Ward Shelly.
 The elaborate serigraph, "The Williamsburg Timeline," was exhibited in the Brooklyn Art Museum, discussed in The New York Times and Flash Art, and is held in the collection of the Brooklyn Art Museum and The Museum of Modern Art.
 By the late 1990s, museums, music anthologies and history books around the world began to share artifacts of art and music from Williamsburg's Immersionist scene.

 Williamsburg's rebirth after a long economic decline, however, was not only indicated in timelines and international exhibitions, but in the revival of the neighborhood itself.
 Misconceptions about gentrification to the contrary, a 2004 study actually showed a reduction of attrition rates among the disadvantaged in Williamsburg in the 1990s.
 According to the New York Department of Labor, it wasn't until after the City of New York rezoned Williamsburg in the new millennium, and began to subsidize corporate development, that attrition rates among underpaid populations increased again.

-As noted on the website for Brainard Carey's radio program for Yale University, WYBC (AM), subsidizing corporate developers is a monopolistic practice that stifles competition, raises the cost of living, and reduces innovation:"Wholesale multi-story and multi-unit housing development ...actually impedes creativity, grass-roots innovation and lasting community development.
-It is despite the intrusions of deep pockets and tax abatements – and clichés like "luxury" and "hipster" – that there is still a generous, innovative, and risk-taking culture in Brooklyn today."